ansys/pymapdl/README.rst

 License and Acknowledgments
 ---------------------------
-``pyansys`` is licensed under the MIT license.
+``PyMAPDL`` is licensed under the MIT license.

-This module, ``pyansys`` makes no commercial claim over ANSYS whatsoever.
-This tool extends the functionality of ``ANSYS`` by adding a Python interface in both file interface as well as interactive scripting without changing the core behavior or license of the original software.
-The use of the interactive APDL control of ``pyansys`` requires a legally licensed local copy of ANSYS.
+This module, ``ansys-mapdl-core`` makes no commercial claim over ANSYS whatsoever.
+This tool extends the functionality of ``MAPDL`` by adding a Python interface to the MAPDL service without changing the core behavior or license of the original software.
+The use of the interactive APDL control of ``PyMAPDL`` requires a legally licensed local copy of ANSYS.

-To get a copy of ANSYS, please visit `ANSYS <https://www.ansys.com/>`_
+To get a copy of ANSYS, please visit `ANSYS <https://www.ansys.com/>`_.